Quick Page Links

 - Babies can root, grasp for the areola and latch on as early as 28 weeks.

-- Your baby will start to turn his/her head when you touch their mouth or cheek and will open his/her mouth.
+- Your baby will start to turn their head when you touch their mouth or cheek and will open their mouth.

 - Your baby appears to be more awake during feedings.